-Integrate the Relayer API
+Integrate the Universal API

 Integrate just-in-time mint/redeems of 80+ uAssets directly in your app or protocol.

-What is the Relayer?
+What is the Universal API?

 DeFi typically relies on liquidity pools (LPs) to provide assets for swaps.
 However, LPs are capital inefficient because liquidity sits unused until needed.